 More Ideas to Use Fondant:

-Check out our video and see how easy it is to make marshmallow fondant.
+Check out our video above and see how easy it is to make marshmallow fondant.

 Have you made marshmallow fondant?
 We would love to hear from you.
 Drop us a comment below and tell us how you used it.
 Did you cover a cake with it or did you use it on cupcakes and cookies?
 Have you made decorations with it?